huggingface/blog/dpo_vlm.md

     --lora_target_modules=all-linear
 ```

-You can find a detailled focus on PaliGemma finetuning in the [smol-vision](https://github.com/merveenoyan/smol-vision) project.
+You can find a detailed focus on PaliGemma finetuning in the [smol-vision](https://github.com/merveenoyan/smol-vision) project.

 🚀🚀 Now you have everything you need to start fine-tuning your own VLMs with DPO.
 Share your findings, models and datasets with the community!